wolfgangr/SDM2rrd/docs/config.md

                               'Label' => 'Stall + Werkstatt'
 ```

+#### ... boils down to the essence:
-... which in short is aggregated to our rrd and SQL-table structures:
+... which finally is aggregated to our rrd and SQL-table structures:
 ```
  ===== rrd defs : elquality elbasics totalP totalP_hires E_unidir E_bidir =====
 elquality